khalid-hussain/shaheen/chap6.md

 when he made a mention of his underground activities whose objective was to overthrow the high-handed government of Castile, Al-Zeghel said, "Thank God you have selected a place for your activities where you are needed the most.
 You would be able to do a lot for us in Granada.
-With whatever Badr Bin Mughira has told me about you, I can conclude that you certainly know how to motivate the youth.
+With whatever Badr bin Mughira has told me about you, I can conclude that you certainly know how to motivate the youth.
 I will give a certain youth under your wing that you would have to bring on the right path.
 And that would be no less than bringing back